DGAC/nawalny/README.md

 # About the name

-Navalnoy was a tiny village near Verdun which was completly devastated during WWI.
+Nawalnoy was a tiny village near Verdun which was completly devastated during WWI.
 Its inhabitants, brave and fullish have tried to rebuilt it but without success.